From A Wiki of Ice and Fire

 - Middle wall - the middle wall of grey granite, 40 feet high, it is alive with scenes of war: the clash of sword and shield and spear, arrows in flight, heroes at battle and babes being butchered, pyres of the dead.

-- Innermost wall – the innermost wall is made black marble 50 feet high, it is carved with scenes of lovemaking which make Dany blush.
+- Innermost wall – the innermost wall is made black marble 50 feet high, it is carved with scenes of lovemaking which make Daenerys Targaryen blush.

 The cities outer gates are banded with copper, the middle with iron and the innermost gates studded with golden eyes.
-All opened at Daenerys Targaryen’s approach.
+All opened at Daenerys’s approach.

 The three walls of Qarth have not been used for defense in centuries, but they still stand, representing the power of the city.